Bukk94/CoubDownloader/README.md

 * `VideoQuality` - By default, highest quality is downloaded, but you can download Medium (~720p) or Low (~360p) quality.
 * `KeepAudioVideo` - Each Coub consists of audio and video.
 They are both combined into final Coub.
 By default those files are removed, but you can choose to keep them.
 * `OutputFolderPath` - By default, all Coubs are downloaded into Root directory.
 You can change that and enter your own directory (e.g. on a different drive).
+* `NsfwOnly` - true/false if CoubDownloader should download only NSFW coubs or all of them.
+NOTE that Coub will permanently remove all NSFW coubs on **June 27th 2022**, and this option will stop working (as there will be nothing to download).

 ## Files structure
 * [Root]\Coubs-info\\[dir]